newheaderlukes2

 1. CURRENT NEWS ITEMS

-The Church of England bishops issued proposals for allowing prayers of thanksgiving, dedication and blessing for same-sex couples in partnerships and marriages, but not allowing churches to conduct same-sex marriages, and not making any changes in the Church’s doctrine of marriage.
-These proposals were put before the General Synod in early February, and were approved.
+The Church of England bishops issued proposals for allowing prayers of thanksgiving, dedication and blessing, to take place within normal church services, for same-sex couples in partnerships and marriages, but not allowing churches to hold stand-alone blessing services or to conduct same-sex marriages.
+These proposals were approved by General Synod in February 2023.
+Since then the debate has slowly ground its way forward.
+Further work is to be done before the next General Synod debate in July 2025.

 2. ARCHIVED NEWS ITEMS